andresterba/streamstatus/README.md

 ## Usage

-Add `.streamstatus` to your home directory.
-Then add streamer and category.
+Use `streamstatus add` to add streamers or edit the configuration `~/.streamstatus` directly.

 Example:
 ```